n2cholas/jax-resnet/README.md

 A pretrained checkpoint for ResNetD-50 is available from [fast.ai](https://github.com/fastai/fastai), however, the activations do not match exactly.
-Feel free to use it via `pretrained_resnetd`.
+Feel free to use it via `pretrained_resnetd` (should be fine for transfer learning).

 ## References